Jan, 15th/19.

 Chris Cornell: NOT BY SUICIDE.

-To make it absolutely clear with this post, including what I've published previously, I do not subscribe to "conspiracy theories", rumours or deep dives into the personal lives anyone famous.
+To make it absolutely clear with this post, including what I've published previously, I do not subscribe to "conspiracy theories", rumours or deep dives into the personal lives of anyone famous.
 Everyone's privacy should be respected.
 I've only discussed and refuted information released to the public.

 I do not entertain absurdities.
 It was only with Chris's death I've crossed boundaries I didn't feel I had any business going into.
 Feeling uneasy, heavily emotional and obsessive of the case but hell, I didn't care!
 I desperately wanted to know what happened to him.
 Who killed him.